-Our Haiti country profile has facts about Haiti, officially known as the Republic of Haiti, takes us to a land of beauty in the Caribbean, to this little island country that has endured much hardship and adversity over it's history.
+Our Haiti country profile offers facts about Haiti, officially known as the Republic of Haiti.
+A land of beauty in the Caribbean, this little island country has endured much hardship and adversity over it's long history.

 Ayiti, meaning land of high mountains in Haitian Creole, was named for the mountains on the islands western side.